Our Team

 About Our Board

-Janet have been a teacher during most of my adult life, 6 years with primary school children and 22 years with adults at TAFE.
-She studied at the University of Tasmania when her three adult children were quite young and now have 4 grandchildren aged from 4 months to 11 years.
-Janet have been involved in a number of community groups.
-She has had a strong connection with family and youth organisations: for 40 years as a Counsellor in Australian Breastfeeding Association, in the Child health Association and later as a leader in the Tasmanian Scout Association for 25 years.
+Janet has been a teacher during most of her adult life; for 6 years with primary school children and 22 years with adults at TAFE.
+She has three children and 4 grandchildren.
+She has had a strong connection with family and youth organisations: for 40 years as a counsellor in Australian Breastfeeding Association, in the Child Health Association and later as a leader in the Tasmanian Scout Association for 25 years.
 She is still a member of them.
-Through these organisations She realised how important it was to support families and in 1989 a group of like-minded women from Midwifery, Child Health and ABA they saw the need to give many families that extra support .
+Through these organisations she realised how important it was to support families and in 1989 a group of like-minded women from Midwifery, Child Health and ABA saw the need to give many families that extra support .
 They applied for money and now ESP has been going for over 30 years enabling many parents and children to have easier lives.
 Outside ESP and her counselling role, She has been in our local Landcare group, and love reading, gardening and music in between caring for grandchildren.

 Janet Stephens